hemangjoshi37a/My_Projects/README.md

 - Auto material handling bot : 3d point cloud scanner -> object.rec. with boundry in 3d space. and databasing location.-> Determine best place to grab for most optimised motor operations. -> picking with robotic hand. -> path planning to reach destination. -> placing object to destination.
 - Auto labelled ML training data generator for 3d vision. : scan 3d point cloud. -> convert to geometry/object. -> take random position photographs of generated geometry/object with location/mask and point cloud data with random background and random rotated positions. -> save the data to proper format (i.e. photos to PNG, location/mask data to csv).
 - https://plainsight.ai/ ripoff. : initially wait for first image annotation.(auto boundary from square to fit) -> determine best model size and structure for given image size. -> Train model continuesly using first annotation. and predict rest samples in parrellel. (while saperating already human annotated dataset and model predicted dataset.) -> Show next image with predicted annotation and ask for changes from client/person. person edits annotation and clicks on save&next as the sample is moved from predicted to human annotated dataset. -> process continues untill all samples are done. -> provide provisional model and annotations.
+- Backup raspberry pi server for all laptop and other data backup using ssd.

 --------------------------------------------------------------
 ## Contact us :